My Deco Diver Course

 - You need a comfortable mask, and a pair of comfortable fins.
 If you need to wear lead weights, make sure you bring a belt or harness to hold them.
 The lead weight you can get here.

-Prospective students who meet all of the requirements, may reserve a place in class with a $550 non-refundable down payment.
-If you have any doubts about your ability to participate in this class, please do not make a commitment to attend.
-The balance of $550 is due on the first day of class.
+Prospective students who meet all of the requirements, may reserve a place in class with a $600 non-refundable down payment.
+If you have any doubts about your ability to participate in this class, please hold off until you are sure the class and the schedule will work for you.
+The balance of $600 is due on the first day of class.
 Checks, cash, credit cards, and PayPal are all accepted.